brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: amwg!(v::AMWGVariate, sigma::Vector{T<:Real}, logf::Function; \
+.. function:: sample!(v::AMWGVariate; adapt::Bool=true)
-                    adapt::Bool=true, batchsize::Integer=50, target::Real=0.44)

-    Simulate one draw from a target distribution using an adaptive Metropolis-within-Gibbs sampler.
+    Draw one sample from a target distribution using the AMWG sampler.
 Parameters are assumed to be continuous and unconstrained.

     **Arguments**

         * ``v`` : current state of parameters to be simulated.
-When running the sampler in adaptive mode, the ``v`` argument in a successive call to the function should contain the ``tune`` field returned by the previous call.
+When running the sampler in adaptive mode, the ``v`` argument in a successive call to the function will contain the ``tune`` field returned by the previous call.
-        * ``sigma`` : vector of the same length as ``v``, defining initial standard deviations for univariate normal proposal distributions.
-        * ``logf`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant).
         * ``adapt`` : whether to adaptively update the proposal distribution.
-        * ``batchsize`` : number of samples that must be newly accumulated before applying an adaptive update to the proposal distributions.
-        * ``target`` : target acceptance rate for the adaptive algorithm.

     **Value**